 On the other hand, a defence lawyer attempts to create that reasonable doubt to prove his/her client’s innocence.

-In the following section, we will dive into a detailed concept of defence lawyer vs prosecutor.
+In the following section, we will dive into a detailed concept of prosecutor vs defence lawyer.

-Things That Create Differences between Defense Lawyers and Prosecutors
+Things That Create Differences between Defence Lawyers and Prosecutors

 Just like any other lawyer, both a defence lawyer and a prosecutor need to have a four-year undergrad degree, and three years of law school to get a Juris Doctor Degree.
 Both need to pass the bar examination to start their practice in Court.